monster1935/vue-cli-plugin-boilerplate/README.md

 # vue-cli-plugin-boilerplate

-a plugin for vue cli v3 to set up a vue scaffolding
+> a plugin for @vue/cli v3.0 to set up a vue scaffolding